VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 3. .xnat_profile
 4. ALL xnat environment variables in .netrc

-Once the virtual environment with Python 3 is created, dax can be installed by using
+Once the virtual environment with Python 3 is created, you'll need to install some dependencies and dax itself

 ::

+        (dax) $ pip install pycap
+	(dax) $ pip install nibabel
 	(dax) $ pip install dax

 If you are not planning on using dax manager, you can skip this step.
 To setup dax manager, run the following